jmeosbn/jmeosbn.github.com/blog/making-a-pi-disk-image/index.md

 done
 ```

 Zero fill the unused SD card space for better compression.
-This can also be done within a
+This can instead be done with an
-desktop Linux environment, and may be a little faster that way[^sfill] (but needs more
-command line effort).

-[^sfill]: Normally, `sfill` seems to run just as fast from the Raspberry Pi - since the
-    SD card write speed is the main factor - and space saved is similar to mounting
-    offline.
-When making recent images I've found `sfill` to take a long time to complete
-    after filling the disk (but before 'Wiping inodes'), I haven't retested on the desktop
-    with the same images yet though.
+image file[^zerofree] if you're concerned about wearing out the card.

+[^zerofree]: In this case, you could try the more efficient `zerofree` utility for the main ext3/4 partition.

 ```sh
 # zero fill the swap file